BolajiAyodeji/Blogposts/ckrvtkncz00cdlms1c64xhyw1.md

 ## You should take note of these dates!

-1. 9th August 2021 - The challenge begins.
+1. 16th August 2021 - The challenge begins.
-2. 31st August 2021 - The challenge ends.
+2. 6th September 2021 - The challenge ends.
 3. Early September 2021 - The 20 successful participants will be rewarded.

 ## Conclusion